 Check if Your Ports are Open

 If you already launched the Minecraft Server, please close it at this time.
 Before running the Multiplayer Server, we need to check if the required ports are forwarded in your router.
-At first glace, there are multiple ways to accomplish this, but not all methods will give you a reliable result.
+At first glance, there are multiple ways to accomplish this, but not all methods will give you a reliable result.
 We recommend downloading our free Open Port Check Tool.
-This is the best port checker on the Internet, because you never get a false-positive.
+This is the best port checker on the Internet because you never get a false positive.
 There are many websites that have open port checker tools, but these aren't guaranteed to give you an accurate report of which ports are open.
 These websites only tell you if a TCP Connect was successful, and have no way of detecting if UDP packets (which most games utilize) can get through.

 Using our Port Checker Tool, you will need to check if port 25565 is open for both TCP and UDP.
 Follow the steps listed on our Port Checker Help Page.
 If these ports are not open, you are likely behind a device that has NAT or a firewall.
 You will need to forward these ports to the computer hosting the Minecraft server software.

 Port Forwarding for Minecraft

 Why do I need to forward my ports to host a Minecraft game server?

 Port forwarding is necessary in order to allow other people to connect directly to your computer.
 If you don't forward your ports, those connections will be rejected by your router, which won't know where to direct the game traffic.

 How do I forward my ports?
 Is it complicated?

 It is our mission at PortForward.com to make port forwarding easy for everyone.
 You can follow our free, simple port forwarding guides, which will walk you through the process.
 Just choose your router from the list and we'll show you a custom guide, made especially for your router and Minecraft.

 I tried following your guide, but I still need help.
 Is there another option?
 Can you do it for me?